Orders before 4PM EST ship same-day (Mon-Fri)

 Not too long ago, we made a comparison article for Bauer Vapor, Supreme, and Nexus equipment lines and had several requests to make one for CCM.
 Ask and you shall receive!
 This article will give you a brief overview of each line of CCM gear and will show the closest equipment line from Bauer.
 Let's get started.

-Beginning with skates, as of February 2016, CCM has three skate lines: JetSpeed (formerly RBZ), Tacks, and Ribcor.
-The top-of-the-line models from each line are as follows: JetSpeed, Super Tacks, and Ribcor 50K.
+Beginning with skates, as of October 2017, CCM has three skate lines: JetSpeed (formerly RBZ), Tacks, and Ribcor.
+The top-of-the-line models from each line are as follows: JetSpeed FT1, Super Tacks, and Ribcor 70K.

 CCM's JetSpeed motto is trademarked as "Fit to Fly," which means they are designed for players who are looking to maintain high rates of speed after "takeoff."
 These are CCM's first full composite skates which makes them incredibly lightweight.